SyedZeenath/SyedZeenath/README.md

 - 👋 Hi, I’m @SyedZeenath
-- 🌱 I’m currently learning/working Angular & NodeJs, the MEAN stack
+- 🌱 I’m working on Angular, React & NodeJS, and occasionally on GenAI.
-- 💞️ I’m looking to collaborate on Angular, nodejs and know some challenging ways to learn them
+- 💞️ I’m looking to collaborate on Angular, React, NodeJS, and know some challenging ways to learn them
 - 📫 How to reach me: s.zeenath.ara@gmail.com

 <!---